NicholasPiano/transactino/wotan/apps/transactino/templates/index.html.md

 ### transaction_report activate

-The `activate` method controls the active status of the transaction report.
+The `activate` method controls the active status of the `TransactionReport`.

 Parameter | Description
 --------- | -----------